- celiprolol hydrochloride

 Concomitant therapy with dihydropyridine calcium channel antagonists, such as nifedipine, may increase the risk of hypotension, and cardiac failure may occur in patients with latent or uncontrolled cardiac insufficiency.
 Blood pressure should be closely monitored in case of co-administration of celiprolol and dihydropyridine derivatives especially when therapy is initiated.

-Drugs inhibiting prostaglandin synthetase, such as ibuprofen or indomethacin, may decrease the hypotensive effects of beta-adrenoceptor blocking drugs.
+Drugs inhibiting prostaglandin synthetase, such as ibuprofen or indomethacin, may decrease the hypotensive effects of beta blockers.

 Sympathomimetic agents, such as adrenaline, may counteract the effects of beta blockers.

 Medicinal products with blood pressure lowering effect (e.g. tricyclic antidepressants, barbituates, phenothiazines)